Want to sell with emails?

 There are four common types of authentication including DKIM, SPF, DomainKeys and SenderID.
 Firepush is working to support these authentication methods in the future.

 Don’t be tempted to purchase a list of subscribers, or scrape websites for email addresses in a bid to expand your subscriber database.
 Doing this leaves you open to complaints from subscribers and in breach of data protection laws.
+So, building your own, unique list is the best email marketing practice.

 Aside from complaints and possible data protection breach penalties, purchased or scraped lists often contain bad email addresses that are inaccurate, out-of-date or are spam traps.
 Bad email addresses from lists like this are often recognized by ESPs and will only lead to your emails being blocked in the future.